 Do you want to know how your brand stacks up against competitors on social media?

 Then quintly might just be right for you.
-Not only will you get a peek of your brand’s social media marketing performance, but also see how it’s performing against competitors.
+Not only will you get a peek at your brand’s social media marketing performance, but also see how it’s performing against competitors.

 Agencies can use this tool as well; they use it for client management, reporting, centralized analytics, and influencer ranking.
 Media houses can also use quintly for managing their social media platforms as well as tracking relevant conversations and campaigns.